awsdocs/iam-user-guide/doc_source/id_roles_providers_enable-console-custom-url.md

    + If you use the `GetFederationToken` API operation in your URL, you can include the `DurationSeconds` parameter\.
 This parameter specifies the duration of the federated console session\.
 The value can range from 900 seconds \(15 minutes\) to 129,600 seconds \(36 hours\)\.
 **Note**
 Do not use the `SessionDuration` HTTP parameter if you got the temporary credentials with `GetFederationToken`\.
 Doing so will cause the operation to fail\.
+Using the credentials for one role to assume a different role is called [*role chaining*](id_roles_terms-and-concepts.md#iam-term-role-chaining)\.
+When you use role chaining, your new credentials are limited to a maximum duration of one hour\.
+When you use roles to [grant permissions to applications that run on EC2 instances](id_roles_use_switch-role-ec2.md), those applications are not subject to this limitation\.

 1. Give the URL to the user or invoke the URL on the user's behalf\.